linroger/FinanceCompendium/III. Markets and Institutions/Banking/Contemporary Financial Intermediation/Part 03 Identification and Management of Major Banking Risks/Chapter 05 Interest Rate Risk.md

 # Example 5.3

-Consider an interest rate environment in which the one-period annual yield is  $10\%$  and the two-period annual yield is  $9.7824\%$ , and suppose we have two riskless bonds (each with a 2-year maturity) that are identical in all respects except that one is a zero-coupon bond that matures 2 years from now and promises a balloon payment of  $1109.60, where the other is a bond that will pay a coupon of$ 100 1 year from now and another coupon of $100 plus a balloon payment of $900 2 years from now.
+Consider an interest rate environment in which the one-period annual yield is  $10\%$  and the two-period annual yield is  $9.7824\%$ , and suppose we have two riskless bonds (each with a 2-year maturity) that are identical in all respects except that one is a zero-coupon bond that matures 2 years from now and promises a balloon payment of  \$1109.60, where the other is a bond that will pay a coupon of\$ 100 1 year from now and another coupon of \$100 plus a balloon payment of \$900 2 years from now.
 Compute the durations of these two bonds.

 # Solution